 Seamlessly Manage Your Indoor Air Quality

 Implementing and maintaining an indoor air quality policy that is certification-ready can be easily managed with the help of air quality monitoring.
 Use Awair’s enterprise solution, Awair Omni, to track real-time air quality as well as save and export historical air quality data to truly take control of your project’s contribution to building sustainability.
-To learn more about how Omni can help you achieve your Fitwel certification and maintain a healthier environment, follow the link below.
+To learn more about using Omni to meet Fitwel certification requirements, download our one-sheet guide below.